kaleidos-ventures/taiga-vagrant/README.md

 vagrant up
 ```

 ##  Usage

-After installing you can boot the website using:
+After installing, the taiga service is now up and running, and you can access it going
+with your browser to: `http://localhost:8000`.

+## Development Usage

+If you are developer and you want run it using devserver instead of nginx for serving everything,
+enters to the virtual machine using ssh:

 ```sh
 vagrant ssh
 ```

-To launch taiga-front and taiga-back http servers:
+To launch taiga-front and taiga-back http devservers:
 ```sh
 taiga-runserver
 ```

 That command will:
+* Stops gunicorn service.
 * Create a tmux session named **taiga**.
 * Create a tmux window named **servers** in that session.
 * Split that window.